 model = tf.keras.models.Sequential([ keras.layers.Dense(512, activation='relu', input_shape=(784,)), keras.layers.Dropout(0.2), keras.layers.Dense(10) ]) model.compile(optimizer='adam', loss=tf.losses.SparseCategoricalCrossentropy, metrics=['accuracy']) model.summary()

-After compiling the model, we have to fit the data and train it on our training data and we’ll be using test data as our validation data.
+After compiling the model, we have to fit the data and train it on our training data and we will be using test data as our validation data.
 It’s always a good practice to provide a validation set to check how well the model is performing on unseen data.
 The validation accuracy can be used to detect if there’s any overfitting.

 model.fit(train_images, train_labels, epochs=10, validation_data=(test_images,test_labels)

 model.saveis used to save a model’s architeture, weights and configuration in a file format.
 The two common model formats are SavedModel and HDF5.
 Though SavedModel is the default file format in TensorFlow 2 and above versions.

 A model can be saved in SavedModel format and can be later used by loading it using

 tf.keras.models.load_modeland can be later deployed using TensorFlow serving.